U.S.-born Iranian TV anchor back in Iran after U.S. detention - Press TV

 Press TV said she was mistreated in jail because her hijab was removed and she was offered non-halal food, or food not permissible under Islamic law.

-The channel aired live footage of her arrival at Tehran’s Imam Khomeini airport on Wednesday, where a crowd greeted her with flowers.
+The channel aired live footage of her arrival at Tehran’s Imam Khomeini airport, where a crowd greeted her with flowers.

 U.S. federal law allows the government to arrest and detain a witness if it can prove their testimony is material to a criminal proceeding and it cannot guarantee their presence through a subpoena.